 Videos constantly stutter or keep loading endlessly

 Weak network signals or slow internet speeds can result in streaming issues.
 If your network doesn’t have any significant issues, you could be facing geo-restrictions.
-Certain content providers tend to restrict access via geo-restrictions; whereby the IP addresses of someone trying to access from an non-preferred location are rejected.
+Certain content providers tend to restrict access via geo-restrictions; whereby the IP addresses of someone trying to access from a non-preferred location are rejected.

 Videos look strange or the colors are off

 If the colors appear to be slightly off, it could be due to incorrect monitor settings.
-The issue is quite uncommon and may only appear with select few videos.
+The issue is quite uncommon and may only appear in select few videos.
 It’s because every monitor has a different color profile.

 If your video is too large or too small; you may have zoomed in or zoomed out accidentally.
 As the video plays, click on the gear icon, then go to video settings.
 You must look for the Zoom amount option – in case it’s anything other than 1.0, it’s what’s causing the issue.
-Also ensure that the View mode is set to “Normal”.
+Also, ensure that the View mode is set to “Normal”.
 You may also want to check the values for Brightness and Contrast.
-It should be at 50% and it isn’t, it could be causing your video to look weird.
+It should be at 50% and if it isn’t, it could be causing your video to look weird.

 Kodi’s Black or Blank Screen

 A number of issues can cause a black screen on startup or create a blank screen during regular Kodi streaming.
-It may also occur when you attempt to upgrade from kodi 16 to the 17+ version or when changing from the confluence skin to the new estuary skin.
+It may also occur when you attempt to upgrade from Kodi 16 to the 17+ version or when changing from the confluence skin to the new estuary skin.